debasish-patnaik/Blockchain/README.md

 ### Blockchain

-A simple Blockchain in Python.
+A simple Blockchain implementation in Python.

 ### What is this?